Index:

 How do I evaluate my success at this show, apart from selling a few pictures?
 And mostly to someone who had collected my work before?

 The more you delve into the economics of the art world, the more you encounter one or two collectors who make all the difference in an artist’s life.
-(I also discuss this topic among my YouTube videos.)
 As for everyone else who attended my opening, a show at La Luz de Jesus in 2002 was more about being seen that riding the wave of a brand new art movement in the making.
-Attendees were more interested in each other than they were interested in the art.

 Juxtapoz Magazine and The Loss of Vital Moments: As one ages, one purges.
 I subscribed to Juxtapoz Magazine for several years beginning in the late 1990s.
 Long before my romanticism for LA waned, this subscription was ended because I sensed Low Brow was running out of steam.

-Juxtapoz Magazine and Missed Opportunities: Candidly, a smidgen of resentment also shaped my souring opinion of Juxtapoz after 2002.
+Candidly, a smidgen of resentment also shaped my souring opinion of Juxtapoz after 2002.
 I had been promised a spread in the magazine that never materialized.
 The value of presenting high quality original oil paintings at La Luz de Jesus Gallery should have been a no-brainer.
-I may be mistaken in my blame, of course.
 This lost opportunity may have come down to me not having quality digital images of my paintings.

-A digital camera was not on my radar at the time of my 2002 show, although time stamps from my first digital camera start showing up in my portofolio folder by that year’s end.
-This camera (discussed in my notes concerning my cameras on my third gallery page [link above]) possessed a low megapixel count, so it would not have produced quality prints much larger than a postcard.
-This would have been too small for a full-page magazine spread.
-(Megapixels were also not on my radar.)
+A digital camera was not on my radar at the time of my 2002 show.
+Still, time stamps from my first digital camera start showing up in my portofolio folder by that year’s end.
+This camera (discussed in my notes concerning my cameras on my third gallery page) possessed a low megapixel count, so it would not have produced quality prints much larger than a postcard.
+This may have been too small for a full-page magazine spread.

-These regrets are of little value since La Luz de Jesus Gallery professionally photographed my paintings at the time of the exhibition.
+These regrets signify little since La Luz de Jesus Gallery professionally photographed my paintings at the time of the exhibition.
 An analog camera was used, given that they graciously mailed me large format slides for my records, post-exhibition.
 These images provide the best reproductions for my sold paintings from that era.

 Hi Fructose Magazine began publication to counteract this counter-culture drift towards conformity.
 But it too became a victim of diminishing returns, which required commercialism to save it: As Pop-Surrealism began to splinter into various niche styles, Hi Fructose has become better known for its merch of established artists than for discovery of new original talent.
 (They never responded to my submission in 2022!)